Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 password: cGFzc3dvcmQ= # Base64-encoded "password"

-# Crear Secret
+# Create Secret

 kubectl apply -f secret-example.yaml